 That commitment is also reflected in her role as faculty advisor to the Hylander Financial Group—a club for finance students who meet weekly to discuss stock market conditions and manage a real-fund $200,000 portfolio.
 She makes a clear connection between the importance of a hands-on experience, like the investment group, and a useful business education: “These students go out into the world and are successful because of this experience.”

-Helwege has written, co-written and published more than 30 papers, and her most recent research includes a working paper, “Liquidity and Price Pressure in the Corporate Bond Market: Evidence from Megabonds,” and “How Does Low for Long Impact Credit Risk Premia?” issued in 2018.
+Helwege has written, co-written and published more than 30 papers, and among the most well known are “Structural Models of Corporate Bond Pricing” (The Review of Financial Studies, 2004) and “Initial Public Offerings in Hot and Cold Markets” (The Journal of Finance, 1999).
+Helwege’s recent research includes a working paper, “Liquidity and Price Pressure in the Corporate Bond Market: Evidence from Megabonds,” and “How Does Low for Long Impact Credit Risk Premia?” issued in 2018.

 “So, you will get some return for doing that, but the interesting question is why.
 Is it because the bonds might default?
 Is it because they are not very liquid?
 Or, is it because people ask for extra interest rate as they are worried about a tiny bit of default risk?
 These are the questions we explore.”

-Currently, Helwege is also co-editor of the Quarterly Journal of Finance and serves as associate editor for both the International Review of Finance and Journal of Financial Services Research.
+As she looks forward, Helwege continues to teach undergraduate and graduate students, alongside her focus on research, including as co-editor of the Quarterly Journal of Finance and associate editor of both the International Review of Finance and Journal of Financial Services Research.

-“I’m very focused on their career preparation and workplace prospects—I want to see our students get the most they can out of a college degree.”
+With her considerable expertise, Helwege continues to share knowledge both through her research and courses, and says, “I want to see our students get the most they can out of a college degree.”